Jorge36/puzzle-solution/README.md

 Tests performed shows a good performance of the algorithm, which uses manhattan and linear conflict heuristics together.

-The programs save states in node objects and graph object (object oriented paradigm).
+The program saves states in node objects and graph object (object oriented paradigm).

 <h3> State representation </h3>